 One just has to select the members they want to invite and soon acceptances and invites will come their way.
 Someone has to initiate contact; it might as well be them.

-Note: I do not advise this way to make connections; got to their profiles and send a personalized invite after selecting connect.
+Note: I do not advise this way to make connections; instead go to their profiles, read them carefully, and send a personalized invite after selecting “Connect.”

 I’m too young or too old